openebs-archive/openebs-docs/docs/storageengine.md

 There are two parameters in a VPG that decide if the storage engine is Jiva or cStor.
-Those are ControllerImage and ReplicaImage.
-Set these two parameters either to Jiva or cStor.
+They are ControllerImage and ReplicaImage.
+Set these two parameters either for Jiva or cStor.

-#### For Jiva engine, the VPG looks as follows
+#### For Jiva engine, the VPG is similar to the following.

 ```
 apiVersion: openebs.io/v1alpha1